chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   <a href="http://www.freepbx.org">
    Freepbx
   </a>
-  - Web-based open source GUI. (graphical user interface) that controls and manages Asterisk. (
+  - Web-based open source GUI that controls and manages Asterisk. (
   <a href="http://git.freepbx.org/projects/FREEPBX">
    Source Code
   </a>